-Long Branch, NJ (1 hour from NYC by car or ferry, 2 hours by NJ Transit)
+Long Branch, New Jersey (1 hour from NYC by car or ferry, 2 hours by NJ Transit)

 Didn’t get around to booking that Caribbean resort trip?
 No problem: This serene stretch of the Jersey shore has pristine sand, umbrellas and lounge chairs to rent, tons of dining options and some gorgeous oceanfront condos to ogle.
 (If you want to quell your jealousy for a night, check into the stylish Bungalow Hotel.)
 We're not sure how there are palm trees here, but there they are.

-Asbury Park, NJ (1 hour, 15 minutes from NYC by car or 2 hours by NJ Transit)
+Asbury Park, New Jersey (1 hour, 15 minutes from NYC by car or 2 hours by NJ Transit)

 Just south of Long Branch is another gem, featuring a wide boardwalk that passes through the beautiful skeletons of two old Beaux-Arts buildings, hip boutiques and restaurants (that would impress even the most discerning Williamsburg resident) and a serious live-music scene.
 Oh, and a happy hour for dogs—this place is basically heaven.

 Sunken Meadow State Park, Long Island (1 hour from NYC by car)

 The North Shore of Long Island is dotted with “town” (read: expensive to get into) beaches, but there are a few spots that are more welcoming to those fleeing the city.
 This tranquil stretch features three miles of sand, a wide boardwalk and miles of hiking trails along the bluffs.

 Tod’s Point (Greenwich Point Park), Connecticut (1 hour from NYC by car or 2 hours by Metro-North)